Serena Williams Rolls Ankle with Game Point, Toughs It Out, Loses Match

 Two decades later, Brent specializes in musculoskeletal precision.
 He's seen numerous clients since 2013 with issues ranging from breaking a rib from falling off a tractor to a spinal fracture from landing on the supports of a trampoline to neck and wrist strain from computer overuse and many other reversable conditions, big and small, acute and chronic.
 He practices daily, contining to learn about himself and unravel past shenanigans.

-He is presently traveling and welcomes enquiries because his journey is flexible.
+He is presently in Lancaster, PA, USA and welcomes enquiries because his journey is on-going.

 Göran Mörkeberg FPTP Assistant Trainer